EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 ![](/assets/img/OpenAI/Setup/17_models.png)

 <br/>
-If you select and expand the **Advanced options** drop down menu, only the **Default** Content Filter available at the time of this article, illustrated below:
+If you select and expand the **Advanced options** drop down menu, only the **Default** Content Filter is available at the time of this article, illustrated below:

 ![](/assets/img/OpenAI/Setup/19.png)